scikit-learn-contrib/hdbscan/docs/how_hdbscan_works.rst

 .. image:: images/distance2.svg

-And we can do that a third time for good measure, with another set of five nearest neighbors and another circle with slightly different radius again.
+And we can do that a third time for good measure, with another set of six nearest neighbors and another circle with slightly different radius again.

 .. image:: images/distance3.svg